veepiz/GCM-Cordova/README.md

 ## Installation

-1. add the com.cordova.gcm, com.google.android.gcm, and com.plugin.GCM packages to your project.
+Add the com.cordova.gcm, com.google.android.gcm, and com.plugin.GCM packages to your project.

-2. Modify your AndroidManifest.xml to include the following lines to your manifest tag, replacing your_app_package with your app's package path:
+Modify your AndroidManifest.xml to include the following lines to your manifest tag, replacing your_app_package with your app's package path:

     <uses-permission android:name="android.permission.GET_ACCOUNTS" />